 Chronic kidney disease-mineral and bone disorder (CKD-MBD)

-- Definition: abnormalities in mineral and/or bone metabolism in CKD
+- CKD-MBD refers to abnormalities in mineral and/or bone metabolism in CKD.

 - CKD results in hypocalcemia via different mechanisms.